wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

+= 2.0.4.1 =

+* FIXED: Reported Bug (thanks Claudio!) with Responsive CSS includes - there was a typo in the code and the CSS wasn't linked to correctly.

 = 2.0.4 =
 * UPDATED: Twitter Bootstrap version 2.0.4
 * ADDED: Option - to replace WordPress JQuery library with the latest (at the time of plugin release) as served from Google CDN